ISET/ISETPy/README.md

 The principles are here:

-### Incorporating the demosaic requirements -
+### Incorporating the requirements

-To run the demosaicing code, we need to install the libraries specified.
-In that case we created a requirements.txt file.
-We placed it in utility/python/requirements.txt.
+To run your code, you probably need to have your environment include some libraries.
+We suppose that each project will have a **requirements.txt** file, or something like it.
+For the isethdrsensor repository, we placed the file in utility/python/requirements.txt.
 We changed into that directory and ran

 `pip install -r requirements.txt`

+That installed the necessary libraries.

 ### Matlab python environment